david-dd-amar/cGAUGE/README.md

 <img src="figures/gluc_cond_albumin.png" width="250">

-4. (Optional) Additional useful files/data can be the [minor allele frequencies[(https://drive.google.com/file/d/1uieq63XKxuCAKGRxaknm1bVWNvUiGLAY/view?usp=sharing) and the [positions of the variants](https://drive.google.com/file/d/1I9WqATOQ2SjEQDNSlvXvTi9wbXyZyTZl/view?usp=sharing).
+4. (Optional) Additional useful files/data can be the [minor allele frequencies](https://drive.google.com/file/d/1uieq63XKxuCAKGRxaknm1bVWNvUiGLAY/view?usp=sharing) and the [positions of the variants](https://drive.google.com/file/d/1I9WqATOQ2SjEQDNSlvXvTi9wbXyZyTZl/view?usp=sharing).

+In summary, these are the required objects for the analyses:
+1.

 ## cGAUGE: Analysis and output

+Assuming all data objects above are now available in the R session, you can now extract cGAUGE's results and run downstream MR analyses.